KarthickrajaU/offline_dictionary/README.md

-# offline_dictionary
+# OFFLINE DICTIONARY
-offline dictionary application that translate english word to corresponding tamil meaning.
+offline dictionary application that translate english word to corresponding native language meaning.

 If you want to see full working application please check this link below